kotolex/checking/README.md

 The standard testing procedure compels the "fail fast" workflow: the whole test should halt if a single check fails.
-But sometimes you need to check a bunch of conditions and only fail at the end of the test if needed, collecting all of the information on the executed checks.
+But sometimes you need to check a bunch of conditions and only fail at the end of the test if needed, collecting all the information on the executed checks.
 Soft Assert is a simple and convenient tool designed for this purpose.

-For example, you need to check all of the fields in a JSON object, collecting the info on which fields are correct and which are not:
+For example, you need to check all the fields in a JSON object, collecting the info on which fields are correct and which are not:

 ```python